chrisrhymes/chrisrhymes.github.io/_posts/2014-09-06-welcome-to-my-new-site.markdown

 title:  "Welcome to my new site!"
 date:   2014-09-06 21:08:07
 categories: jekyll update
+description: "Welcome to my new site and blog, powered by Jekyll"
 ---

 Hello and welcome to my new site, powered by Jekyll.